f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

 .. code-block:: bash

-    scp BIGIP-bigip14.1.x-tmos-bugfix-14.1.3.1-0.0.586.ALL-VELOS.qcow2.zip.bundle admin@10.255.0.148:IMAGES
+    scp BIGIP-15.1.4-0.0.47.ALL-VELOS.qcow2.zip.bundle admin@10.255.0.148:IMAGES

 Loading Tenant Images for New Tenants via CLI
 ---------------------------------------------

-You may also import the tenant image file from the chassis partition CLI.
-Use the file import command to get the tenant image file from a remote HTTPS server.
-You must do this for each chassis partition:
+You may also import the tenant image file from the F5OS CLI.
+Use the **file import** command to get the tenant image file from a remote HTTPS server, over SCP, or SFTP.

 .. code-block:: bash